dotnet/csharplang/proposals/csharp-11.0/low-level-struct-improvements.md

 Any expression or statement which explicitly returns a value from a method or lambda must have a *safe-to-escape*, and if applicable a *ref-safe-to-escape*, of at least *return only*.
 That includes `return` statements, expression bodied members and lambda expressions.

 Likewise any assignment to an `out` must have a *safe-to-escape* of at least *return only*.
 This is not a special case though, this just follows from the existing assignment rules.

+Note: An expression whose type is not a `ref struct` type always has a *safe-to-return* of *calling method*.

 <a name="rules-method-invocation"></a>